sutrolabs/census-docs/destinations/zendesk.md

 {% hint style="info" %}
 Learn more about all of our sync behaviors on our [Core Concepts page](../basics/core-concept/#the-different-sync-behaviors).
 {% endhint %}

+[Contact us](mailto:support@getcensus.com) if you want Census to support more Zendesk objects and/or behaviors.

 ## 🚑 Need help connecting to Zendesk?